esciencecenter-digital-skills/workshop-metadata/ds-intermediate-python/synopsis.md

-This course aims to teach a core set of established, intermediate-level software development skills and best practices for working as part of a team in a research environment using Python as an example programming language.
+This course teaches a core set of intermediate-level software development skills and best practices.